 Having access to this type of detailed information will enable you to show Oracle, at the time of an audit, that you know how their software is being used by your organization and be able to defend against the ‘false positives’ that auditing scripts can sometimes produce.
 With Oracle consistently one of the top vendors most likely to audit, this information offers a host of benefits.

 A further benefit of this information, is that you will be able to see which Named users are actually using the software, and if they are not, (say for example if they have left or changed roles) you will be able to recycle their license for use by somebody else.
 This license re-harvesting can help save you money going forward by not needing to buy as many licenses.

 One area where many organizations are increasingly finding themselves non-compliant is indirect access.
 In respect of Oracle licensing, indirect access is with where a non-Oracle application accesses an Oracle database or data, typically through a single user account.

 In many cases, these users will need a valid Named user license to ensure the company remains compliant.
 You need to be able to identify and manage any instances of indirect access to help prevent potential problems at the time of a true-up/audit.
 The alternative could result in non-compliance leading to large pay-out for the required licensing.

 Virtualization offers a great way to cut costs but is fraught with potential Oracle software licensing issues that could incur expense greater than the original savings.
 This is due to Oracle’s very tight definition as to what it recognizes as virtualization.

-Oracle focus on partitioning and state that there are “… several hardware and software virtualization technologies available that deliver partitioning…” In the world according to Oracle there are 2 types of partitioning – hard and soft.
+Oracle focus on partitioning and state that there are “…several hardware and software virtualization technologies available that deliver partitioning…” In the world according to Oracle there are two types of partitioning – hard and soft.